bhdl/bhdl/docs/reference.md

     (R #:FP "0603")

+If not specified, the first one is used.

 For ICs, there are two special notes:
 1. ICs typically have well-defined footprints.
 For that, some syntax sugar names can be used, e.g. `#:DIP` `#:QFN`.